reymon359/gatsby-personal-site/content/posts/7-lessons-learned-from-the-pragmatic-programmer-and-the-clean-coder/index.md

 2. _Make sure you have good tests before you begin refactoring.
 Run the tests as often as possible._
 3. _Take short, deliberate steps: move a field from one class to another, split a method, rename a variable.
 Refactoring often involves making many localized changes that result in a larger-scale change._

-The most important thing to keep in mind is that **refactoring is not a certain task, it is a habit **which, as with most things in life, is easier to do while the issues are small, as an ongoing activity while coding. **The less you refactor now the greater time you’ll have to invest to fix the problem down the road.**
+The most important thing to keep in mind is that **refactoring is not a certain task, it is a habit** that, as with most things in life, is easier to do while the issues are small, as an ongoing activity while coding. **The less you refactor now the greater time you’ll have to invest to fix the problem down the road.**

 ![Cat refactoring](./cat_refactoring.gif)